Office of Special Investigations (United States Department of Justice): Demjanjuk controversy (1975–2009)

 A highly controversial and widely publicized case involved Ivan (aka John) Demjanjuk, who was ultimately convicted in 2011 in Germany as an accessory in the murder of 28,000 Jews while a guard at Sobibor extermination camp in occupied Poland.
 This conviction was the culmination of determined prosecutorial efforts over thirty years in three countries.
 Legal scholar Lawrence Douglas, who wrote a detailed history of the Demjanjuk case, concluded in 2016 that, in spite of serious missteps along the way, the German verdict brought the case "to a worthy and just conclusion" that "never would have happened without the stubborn exertions of the OSI.

 The controversy stemmed from OSI's initially mistaking Demjanjuk's identity and proceeding with denaturalization action against him in the belief that he was the notorious, sadistic guard known as "Ivan the Terrible" at Treblinka extermination camp.
 OSI had obtained conflicting evidence from documents and eyewitnesses as to Demjanjuk's description and location during the war that led one member of the prosecution team to recommend not pursuing the case.
 Others were convinced at the time that Demjunjuk was "Ivan" and the case went forward.
 At his U.S. denaturalization trial in 1981, Demjanjuk was judged to be the Treblinka guard "Ivan" and the U.S. citizenship he had obtained in 1958 was revoked.
 In separate, subsequent proceedings, it was further determined that he was deportable and extraditable.
 At the request of the government of Israel, he was extradited to face trial there for war crimes.
 In 1988, after a fourteen-month trial, it was again determined that Demjanjuk was "Ivan the Terrible."
 He was found guilty of war crimes and sentenced to death.

-During the period that Demjunjuk's Israeli conviction was on appeal, the Soviet Union collapsed.
-New evidence became available in 1991 from behind the former Iron Curtain that strongly indicated that Demjunjuk had not been at Treblinka (and therefore was not "Ivan the Terrible") but had been at other notorious camps, including Trawniki, Sobibor, Flossenburg and Majdaek.
-Demjunjuk's defense team in the U.S. used this new evidence, along with allegations of improprieties by the OSI, to overturn both the denaturalization decision as well as the later extradition decision.
+During the period that Demjanjuk's Israeli conviction was on appeal, the Soviet Union collapsed.
+New evidence became available in 1991 from behind the former Iron Curtain that strongly indicated that Demjanjuk had not been at Treblinka (and therefore was not "Ivan the Terrible") but had been at other notorious camps, including Trawniki, Sobibor, Flossenburg and Majdanek.
+Demjanjuk's defense team in the U.S. used this new evidence, along with allegations of improprieties by the OSI, to overturn both the denaturalization decision as well as the later extradition decision.
 In 1993, the Israeli Supreme court also acquitted Demjanjuk of charges related to the actions of "Ivan the Terrible," even though there was considerable evidence of his being involved with war crimes at other camps.
 Demjanjuk was freed and, although no longer a U.S. citizen, he was returned to the United States.